Despite Findings Of 'Negligent' Care, ICE To Expand Troubled Calif. Detention Center

 - Staff used pepper spray on immigrants held in detention but did not follow best practices when it came time to remove the spray from detainees — in some cases their efforts intensified the painful "burning effect."

-- It was "more likely than not" that problems with medical care, "contributed to medical injuries, including bone deformities and detainee deaths."
+- It was "more likely than not" that problems with medical care "contributed to medical injuries, including bone deformities and detainee deaths."

 - And government experts were so alarmed that they recommended "immediately" transferring "at-risk" detainees to another facility to protect their health and safety.